-- Instrument Principal, Cello
+- Instrument Principal, Cellos

 Julie Sturm has held the principal cello chair in the Des Moines Symphony since 1998.
 Her performing career as a cellist in solo and chamber repertoire has taken her across the United States, as well as to Germany, Europe, Canary Islands, Israel, Albania, and South Korea.
 She has collaborated with the Munich Philharmonic as well as the German Orchester der Nationen, and was the featured soloist performing Dvorak’s cello concerto with the Taejon Symphony in Korea.
 Other recital appearances include Mexico City, Passau, Germany, Los Angeles and Boston.
 She will be featured in 2021 in Beethoven’s Triple Concerto, along with Jonathan Sturm, violin and Nicholas Roth, piano.